 The Easter Hare had therefore been a feature of German folklore for some three centuries before the first mention of hares associated with Eostre.
 That implies rather heavily that it was a 19th Century add-in rather than something that had been legitimately passed down from the pre-Christian era.

 The association of hares and rabbits with Spring is universal enough that it can be safely assumed in Anglo-Saxon culture.
-But while we assume Eostre was likewise associated with Spring, we have no hard evidence that hares were associated with her specifically.
+But while Eostre was likewise associated with Spring, there is no hard evidence that hares were associated with her specifically.

 There is a Germanic goddess called Abnoba who is depicted with a hare, but she has no connection to Eostre.
 Revered in the Black Forest area, she seems to have been a river/forest goddess who may have been more of a counterpart to Artemis or Diana as a goddess of the hunt.

 Association with Easter Eggs

 The bunny may be an all-too-familiar symbol of Easter, but it’s arguably not the most popular one.
 That honor, by virtue of generations of countless children searching diligently with baskets in hand, would go to the Easter egg.

 But where did the idea of decorating eggs for Easter come from?
 How was it connected to Spring and the Vernal Equinox, and – more relevant here – what was its connection, if any, to Eostre?

 Eggs are an obvious and archetypal symbol of fertility and new life.
 Hens generally increase their laying in Spring, leading to an even firmer connection of the egg with the resurgence of life in the world.